Snoring

 Home » Snoring

-Snoring is not only a social nuisance, but it can also be a symptom of a more serious underlying problem.
+Snoring is not only a social nuisance but can also be a symptom of a more serious underlying problem.

 Obstructive Sleep Apnoea (OSA) is a highly prevalent condition affecting millions of people worldwide.
-Snoring is a symptom but more worrying is the fact that many stop breathing (apnoea) during sleep because of upper airway obstruction.
-This results in an increased likelihood of high blood pressure, heart disease, stroke, daytime sleepiness, motor vehicle accidents, and diminished quality of life.
+Snoring is a symptom of OSA, but more worrying is the fact that many stop breathing (apnoea) during sleep because of upper airway obstruction.
+This increases the likelihood of high blood pressure, heart disease, stroke, daytime sleepiness, motor vehicle accidents, and diminished quality of life.

-If you snore often, you might need to consult a ENT specialist in Singapore to help identify your snoring causes and effects.
-Snoring usually happens when your nasal airways are blocked.
-Other causes may include allergies, alcohol use, bulky throat tissue, obesity, smoking, sleep deprivation, and sleep position.
+If you snore often, you may need to consult an ENT specialist in Singapore to help identify the causes of the snoring so that it doesn’t cause any major health issues.
+Snoring usually occurs when your nasal airways are blocked.
+Other factors that may contribute to snoring include allergies, alcohol misuse, bulky throat tissue, obesity, smoking, sleep deprivation, and sleeping position.

 In the United States, symptomatic obstructive sleep apnoea is estimated to affect 1 in 4 men and 1 in 9 women.
 Of these, approximately 12 million suffer from moderate or severe OSA.
 In Australia, a similar percentage of the population has moderate or severe obstructive sleep apnoea, affecting approximately 500,000 people.
-However, it is estimated that only 10% to 20% of OSA sufferers have been diagnosed and treated.
+However, it is estimated that only 10% to 20% of OSA sufferers have been diagnosed and treated replica automatic rolex air king 114234sao 36mm mens automatic oyster bracelet

-Obesity is also a growing problem in Singapore and a local study showed a very high incidence of obstructive sleep apnoea in obese patients.
-Almost half had moderate and another third had severe OSA.
-While no prevalence studies have been carried out, it has been estimated that OSA affects about 15% of our population and this percentage is likely to grow.
+Obesity is also a growing problem in Singapore, and a local study showed a very high incidence of obstructive sleep apnoea in obese patients.
+Almost half had moderate OSA, and another third had severe OSA.
+While no studies on its prevalence have been carried out, it has been estimated that OSA affects about 15% of our population, and this percentage is likely to grow.

-When you visit a ENT doctor in Singapore, he/she will ask about your medical history and do a physical exam to determine the causes of snoring and effects that you are experiencing.
-This will include nasendoscopy, passing a small camera through your nose to examine the upper airway.
-Your ENT doctor in Singapore might also order diagnostic tests such as X-rays, CT scan, or MRI scan to search for abnormalities and problems in your airways.
-Finally a sleep study is ordered to confirm the clinical diagnosis of OSA and to assess its severity.
+When you visit an ENT doctor in Singapore, they will ask about your medical history and do a physical exam to determine the causes of snoring and the effects that you are experiencing.
+This will include nasendoscopy, which involves passing a small camera through your nose to examine the upper airway.
+Your ENT doctor in Singapore might also order diagnostic tests such as X-rays, CT scans or MRI scans to search for abnormalities and problems in your airways.
+Lastly, a sleep study is ordered to confirm the clinical diagnosis of OSA and to assess its severity.

 Your snoring treatment will depend on what causes you to snore.
-That’s why it’s best to seek medical help from a ENT specialist in Singapore right away to know the most appropriate snoring treatment for you.
+That’s why it’s advisable to seek medical help from an ENT specialist in Singapore right away to find the most appropriate snoring treatment for you.

 Common treatments for snoring include: